 Graduate Record Exam (GRE) Information

-All applicants to the MSN program are required to take the GRE General Test, a computer-based exam, which consists of verbal, quantitative and analytical reasoning measures.
+All applicants to the MSN program are required to take the GRE General Test within 5 years of application.
+The General test a computer-based exam, which consists of verbal, quantitative and analytical reasoning measures.
 Only post-master’s certificate program applicants that have already completed a master of science in nursing degree at a college or university in the United States are not required to take the GRE.

 Vanderbilt's school code is 1871; the Nursing Department code is 0610.
 Additional information regarding the GRE can be obtained by visiting the GRE web site at http://www.gre.org; writing the Educational Testing Service, P.O.
 Box 6000; Princeton, NJ 08541-6000; calling (866) 473-4373 or by sending an e-mail message to firstname.lastname@example.org.

 The GRE General Test, available year round in many locations, is administered at 225 test centers in the United States and Canada, as well as in many overseas locations.
 To obtain information about test center locations or to schedule an appointment to take the GRE call the Prometric Testing Center at 1-800-GRE-Call (1-800-473-2255).

 The fee is $160 and the allotted test time is 4 hours.
 With the computer-based exam you can view your verbal and quantitative scores on the screen immediately after completing the test.
 Score reports which will include your verbal, quantitative and analytical writing score are sent via online or paper to the institutions (designated by the student) within 30 days.